-This is where you tell your bot what it should be buying or selling.
+This is where you tell your bot what it should buy or sell.
 In the ‘Assets’ tab of your bot setup, you can select from a list of available base assets.
-Only assets which are available on your selected exchange will show up in this list.
+Only assets that are available on your selected exchange will show up in this list.
 To keep it simple, we’ll select Ethereum [ETH] so our bot will trade ETH/BTC.

 Step 4.
-Choose your parameters and tinker with the settings
+Choose your parameters and fine-tune the settings

 The Settings tab is the ‘fine details.’
-Here you will tell your bot how much of your portfolio it can actually use to trade with, how much or little it can buy or sell.
-It is also the tab when you can define how long an order stays open before it is canceled or the time between making orders also known as ‘cooldown.’
+Here you will tell your bot how much of your portfolio it can actually use to trade, how much or little it can buy or sell.
+You can define how long an order stays open before it is canceled or the time between making orders, which is known as ‘cooldown.’

-For a detailed description of all parameters and settings, head over to the Trality Docs and check out the Rule Builder section.
+For a detailed description of all parameters and settings, have a look at our Rule Builder section.

 Step 5.
 Choose your strategy

-Selecting the strategy is the core of building your cryptocurrency trading bot.
-It is by far the most important step and something which you can never spend too much time thinking about.
+Selecting the strategy is at the core of building your cryptocurrency trading bot.
+It is by far the most important step and, as such, something to which you should give very careful consideration.

 Start by clicking the ‘Strategy’ tab and proceed to ‘Add new.’

-You must then decide whether this will be a ‘buy’ or ‘sell’ strategy and you will most likely want a strategy for both.
+You must then decide whether this will be a ‘buy’ or ‘sell’ strategy (you’ll likely want a strategy for both).

 At this point, you could go one step further by clicking the ‘Expert’ switch.
-This allows you to really customize the strategy and make it your own by allowing you to detail different specifics within the strategy such as the interval, signal type, indicator parameters and keeping a signal.
-It’s not obligatory to do this but if you don’t flick the ‘Expert’ switch then the strategy you have chosen will just use the defaults.
+This allows users to get into the nuts and bolts of the strategy, making it your own by allowing you to tailor different specifics within the strategy (e.g. the interval, signal type, indicator parameters and keeping a signal).
+It’s not obligatory to do this, but if you don’t flick the ‘Expert’ switch, then the strategy you have chosen will simply use the defaults.

-Some strategies are more complex whilst others are far simpler (such as the Relative Strength Index) so please make sure to thoroughly research which strategy is best for you when getting started.
+Some strategies are more complex, whilst others are far simpler (such as the Relative Strength Index), so please do pay careful consideration when choosing the right strategy based on your individual goals.

 Step 6.
 Time to backtest

 A good place to start backtesting is simply running your bot against the past six months or one year.
-When you have finished the backtest, you will get the results which include all the important information you need to understand if the bot is doing its job properly e.g. Returns, gains, number of trades executed, fees paid etc.
+After the backtest has been completed, you will get the results, which include all of the important information you need to understand if the crypto bot is doing its job properly (e.g. total return, maximum drawdown, number of trades executed, etc.).

-If the results are not quite what you expected or if the bot is not acting in a way that brings you profit then you might want to go back and either a) adjust your strategies, or b) add new strategies that compliment your already-existing strategies.
+If the results are not quite what you expected or if the bot is not acting in a way that yields profit, then you might want to adjust your strategies or add new strategies that compliment your pre-existing ones.